NEC Summer Programs 2017

 We are seeking composers, sound artists, and performers working with live electronic processing, laptop and/or analog electronics in performance, multichannel sound diffusion, sound installations, networked performance, and related areas.
 Please send a work sample and a statement outlining a project that you would like to work on during the festival.
 Resultant work will be presented as part of the SICPP Electronic Workshop concert on June 23rd.

-COMPOSER-IN-RESIDENCE: Rand Steiger will be the 2015 SICPP Composer-in-Residence; his music will be presented as part of the evening concert series.
-Globokar will coach participants on his own works and meet with and discuss works submitted by participating composers, both in masterclass and in individual meetings (see CALL FOR SCORES).
+COMPOSER-IN-RESIDENCE: Georg Friedrich Haas will be the 2017 SICPP Composer-in-Residence; his music will be presented as part of the evening concert series.
+Haas will coach participants on his own works and meet with and discuss works submitted by participating composers, both in masterclass and in individual meetings (see CALL FOR SCORES).

-CALL FOR SCORES: The New England Conservatory Summer Institute for Contemporary Performance Practice is seeking scores for both mixed ensembles (of no more than 6 players) and piano or instrumental solo, to be performed during the June 2016 course (June 17 - 25).
+CALL FOR SCORES: The New England Conservatory Summer Institute for Contemporary Performance Practice is seeking scores for both mixed ensembles (of no more than 6 players) and piano or instrumental solo, to be performed during the June 2017 course (June 16 - 24).
 Scores can be of a range of difficulties.
-The selected works will be performed by advanced students attending the course and discussed in masterclass and individually by composer-in-residence Vinko Globokar.
+The selected works will be performed by advanced students attending the course and discussed in masterclass and individually by composer-in-residence Georg Friedrich Haas.
 Composers whose pieces are selected are expected to attend the course for the composer's fee of $850.